Concept of introverted space: is extroverted, multidimensional space an illusion?: The network of masses and spaces

 \section{The network of masses and spaces}

 Let us start with a formal definition of the network of particles and their connecting spaces.

 The network is defined by nodes (particles) $U_i$, $i = 1 \ldots n$, and edges (spaces) $E_I$, $I=1 \ldots N$.
 For a fully connected network, we have $N=\binom{n}{2}$, but we will also consider partially connected networks $N<\binom{n}{2}$.
-We postulate the following topology as the simplest form consistent with the above principles: \begin{itemize} \item One $E$-element $E_I \Doteq E_{km}$ connects two U-elements $U_k$ and $U_m$, $k, m \in 1 \ldots n$. \item One $U$-element $U_i$ connects a number of $2 \le M \le N$ $E$-elements $E_K$, $K \in 1 \ldots N$. \end{itemize}
+We postulate the following topology as the simplest form consistent with the above principles: \begin{itemize} \item One $E$-element $E_I \Doteq E_{km}$ connects two U-elements $U_k$ and $U_m$, $k, m \in 1 \ldots n$. \item One $U$-element $U_i$ connects a number of ${\blue 4} \le M \le N$ $E$-elements $E_K$, $K \in 1 \ldots N$. \end{itemize}

 Clearly, this leads to a network as depicted in Figure~\ref{Billiard}, right, where the $U$-elements are nodes and the $E$-elements are edges.
-Note that one needs a minimum of two elements of each type to form a primitive network (a ring of two edges connected by two nodes), which can be solved analytically.
-We will, however, mostly speak about \textit{many} nodes and edges.
+Note that a minimum of {\blue four nodes and six edges is needed} to form a primitive network {\blue in three dimensions.
+We will, without loss of generality, later also treat the case of} a ring of two edges connected by two nodes, which can be solved analytically. {\blue I} will, however, mostly speak about \textit{many} nodes and edges.
 Without loss of generality, we associate the $U$-elements with positive energy, the massive energy of particles, and the $E$-elements with negative energy, the energy of space.
-In the next chapter I will connect `edges' and `nodes' to `quantum phase fields'.
+In the next chapter I will relate `edges' and `nodes' to `quantum phase fields'.